Duimon/Duimon-Bezel-Project/README.md

 ![](Images/download.png)

-Select the "No" radio button to disable "Overwrite existing bezel cfg files."
+Select the "No" radio button for "Overwrite existing bezel cfg files."
+(In case you are currently using any other overlays.)

-Proceed to download your choice of Bezels.
+Once you are ready, proceed to download your choice of Bezels.

 ___